 Another popular fiber animal for hobby and commercial farmers alike are goats.
 There are two breeds of fiber goats, Angora (which produce mohair fiber, not angora fiber) and Cashmere (which produce cashmere fiber).
 Goats may be better suited to living in a small backyard than sheep, especially the smaller pygmy crosses of these breeds, but they still need to have other goat friends around, which requires a decent amount of room and sturdy fencing.

-This brings me to my favorite of the fiber animals – rabbits!
+This brings me to the tiny powerhouse of fiber animals – rabbits!
 There are five breeds of Angora rabbit commonly raised for their luxuriously soft angora fiber (click here to read more about each breed).
 Rabbits really are the ideal choice for the suburban homesteader looking to raise fiber animals – let me tell you why.

-- They are very cost effective.
+Rabbits are very cost-effective.
 Being the smallest of the fiber animals, they will go through the least amount of feed & hay.
 They also don’t require vaccines, wormers, hoof care, & specialty farm vets that the other fiber animals will.
 Most suburban vets will have experience treating rabbits when needed.

-- Year round fiber harvests.
+Rabbit wool can be harvested year-round.
 Angora rabbits will naturally lose their coat 3-4 times per year.
 The fur loosens as new fur replaces it and you have to simply brush it out.
-Sheep, alpacas & llamas are only shorn once a year and goats twice a year.
+Sheep, alpacas, & llamas are only shorn once a year, and goats twice a year.
 The rest of the year you are just caring for them with little return.
-Yes, when you shear them you get a huge amount of wool all at once which is great, but it can also be overwhelming for a small time homesteader to deal with all that wool.
+Yes, when you shear them you get a huge amount of wool all at once which is great, but it can also be overwhelming for a small-time homesteader to deal with all that wool.
 I much prefer the smaller, more frequent harvest from a rabbit for managing the amount of wool I have around my house.

-- Pound for pound they are wool kings.
-My little 6 pound English Angora gives me a little over 1 pound of wool per year – about 20% of her body weight!
-Let’s compare that with other fiber animals (these are general statistics; obviously sex, breed, age & health of these animals all come into play this is just for comparisons sake) the average Alpaca weighs 150-175 pounds and produces about 8 pounds of wool per year (5% of body weight), the average sheep is 125-175 pounds and produces about 9 pounds of wool (6% of body weight), the average fiber goat weighs 100-150 pounds and produces about 15 pounds of wool (12% of body weight).
+Pound for pound they are wool kings.
+My little 6-pound English Angora gives me a little over 1 pound of wool per year – about 20% of her body weight!
+Let’s compare that with other fiber animals (these are general statistics; obviously sex, breed, age & health of these animals all come into play this is just for comparison’s sake).
+The average Alpaca weighs 150-175 pounds and produces about 10 pounds of wool per year (7% of body weight).
+The average sheep is 125-175 pounds and produces about 9 pounds of wool (6% of body weight).
+The average fiber goat weighs 100-150 pounds and produces about 15 pounds of wool (12% of body weight).
 So the little bunnies blow them all away!

-- Manageable waste.
 Rabbit poop is amazing to use as garden compost, and you can use it right away without the need for cooling off like some manures.
 Managing the waste of any animal you raise on your homestead is not something fun to think about but it’s necessary to avoid disease and unpleasant smells offending your neighbors.
-I guarantee even a small yard can handle the waste of a few 6 pound rabbits – the same can’t be said for a few 175 pound alpacas.
+I guarantee even a small yard can handle the waste of a few 6-pound rabbits – the same can’t be said for a few 175-pound alpacas.